Old House Plumbing Problems: What to Expect and How to Fix Them

 Banging or rattling pipes Water hammer or loose aging fittings

-Water stains on ceilings/walls Hidden active leak
+Water stains on ceilings or walls Hidden active leak

 Home built before 1980 with original pipes Pipes are at or past expected lifespan